HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 5.2.0 </span> Level 2 – Summary of Operations
 {:.no_toc}
-Coordinating the Medication Select Service with the Medication Prescribe Service is a crucial aspect of the Level 2 Implementation.
+Coordinating the Medication Select Service with the Medication Prescribe Service is a key aspect of the Level 2 Implementation.
 Whether the Medication Prescribe Service is called depends on aspects of the DetectedIssue resource (i.e., `status` element).
-The DetectedIssue resource is created by the Medication Select Service and populated by clinician actions in response the displayed Cards.
+The DetectedIssue resource is created by the Medication Select Service and populated by clinician actions in response to the displayed Cards.
 Figure 5 depicts the summary of operations that coordinates the Medication Select and Medication Prescribe Services.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 5: Advanced – PDDI CDS Service Summary </strong></figcaption>